Newcastle, KwaZulu-Natal: Demographics

 Zulus form the largest single ethnic group.
 Due to its past, Newcastle has a large number of British, Afrikaner, and Indian people, with several places of worship and spiritual organizations based in the city's suburbs.

 Since the mid-1980s, the city has seen an influx of Chinese citizens.
 The approximately 200 Chinese-owned businesses have contributed to Newcastle's textile and plastic manufacturing industries.

-The abolishing of Apartheid has seen the establishment of the Buddhist Light Association's Mediation Centre and Chinese School on Victoria Road.
+Following the end of Apartheid, the cultural footprint of the Chinese community expanded greatly.
+As of 2021, there are an estimate 3000 people of Chinese descent living in Newcastle.
+The Nan Hua Temple, which is the African headquarters of the Fo Guang Shan order, maintains a branch in Newcastle.
+The Buddha's Light International Association (BLIA) established both a mediation centre and Chinese School in Newcastle which serves both the local Chinese community and the broader public.

 Economy

 Newcastle has the largest concentration of commerce and industry in northern KwaZulu-Natal.
 The city serves the surrounding towns of Utrecht, Vryheid, Dannhauser, Glencoe and Dundee, as well as the farmers, South Africa at large, and the export market with a range of products and goods.